 Take A Boat Over

-Once you make it to the coast, walk along the palm-tree lined streets in Bayahibe to hire a boat to take you over to Saona; it won’t be hard, you’ll see signs all around.
-If you’re going with a group (maybe your ILP group?) see if you can get a group rate, or hunt for the best price.
+Once you make it to the coast of Bayahibe, walk along the palm-tree lined street to hire a boat to take you over to Saona; it won’t be hard, you’ll see signs all around and will probably be approached by people asking where you'd like to go.
+If you’re going with a group (maybe your ILP group?) see if you can get a group rate, or hunt for the best price among the vendors.

 Spot The Starfish

 Once you’ve got your boat, hop on and sail on over — grab your camera, because the glittering turquoise water surrounding this palm-tree studded island makes for some incredible pictures.
-Once your boat stops, jump on in and see if you can spot the fields of massive starfish.
+Once your boat stops, jump on in and look down to see if you can spot the fields of massive starfish.

 Be Nice To Your New Friends